780-962-7634 ext. 114

 David got his start in theatre while volunteering for the Horizon Stage Tech Team before moving to Red Deer where he trained at the Red Deer College Arts Centre.
 After completing two years of theatre production, he went on to graduate with a Bachelor of Applied Motion Picture Arts.
 After his time in Red Deer, David returned to Horizon Stage to fill the role of theatre technician for five years.
-David completed the Arts and Cultural Management at MacEwan University in Spring 2017, making his transition to ticket centre administrator the perfect fit.
-David is primarily responsible for the ticket purchasing experience, but also produces the Horizon Stage show programs and pre-show videos that play at the theatre, along with many other administrative duties.
+David then completed the Arts and Cultural Management program at MacEwan University in Spring 2017, making his transition to cultural services administrator the perfect fit.
+Currently, David is enrolled in the Events Management program at NAIT.

 Morris grew up in central British Columbia.
 He graduated from Keyano College in Fort McMurray with a diploma in Technical Theatre.
 Before moving to Edmonton, Morris worked with several dance companies, and that experience serves him well when working with our many dance schools at Horizon Stage.
 Morris worked locally with both the Citadel Theatre and Christie Lites in Edmonton before joining the team at Horizon Stage in early 2013.

 Glenda's involvement in theatre began in September 2006.
 As a volunteer with the Horizon Stagelighters, she became familiar with all aspects of the various positions.
-Her passion for what the Stagelighters provide to Horizon Stage led Glenda to accept the staff role of house manager in September 2010.
+Her passion for what the Stagelighters provide to Horizon Stage led Glenda to accept the staff role of House Manager in 2010.
 In this role, she continues to work with an amazing group of volunteers and believes they are an integral part to ensuring all patrons have a great experience each time they attend a performance.